NathanGitHubCode/TenmoBankingApplication/README.md

    8. A Sending Transfer has an initial status of *Approved*.
 6. As an authenticated user of the system, I need to be able to see transfers I have sent or received.
 7. As an authenticated user of the system, I need to be able to retrieve the details of any transfer based upon the transfer ID.

-Validate all of the API's endpoints using Postman and/or Swagger

-###  Challenge use cases

 8. As an authenticated user of the system, I need to be able to *request* a transfer of a specific amount of TE Bucks from another registered user.
    1. I should be able to choose from a list of users to request TE Bucks from.
    2. I must not be allowed to request money from myself.